hawleyfarm/hawleyfarm.github.com/content/info/covid-19.md

 On the morning of your departure can you please put all your bedding and towels in the linen bags provided and leave in the utility room and please leave a window open in every room, weather permitting

-Please note that all farm visits are now canceled until further notice.
+Please note that all farm visits are now cancelled until further notice.
 We are sorry and hope things will change for the better in the near future.
 The field footpaths are all open however to enjoy.

 **Lastly, if any of your party show any symptoms of Covid-19 during your stay, please inform, Pamela, Graham or Annie, immediately.**